LesUski/100-Days-in-Cloud/Labs/33-Encrypt-RDS-DB-Instance/README.md

 ---

 ### Lab steps
-1. In RDS dashboard create a MySQL instance of a database, but leave the **Enablge encryption** field unchecked.
+1. In RDS dashboard create a MySQL instance of a database, but leave the **Enable encryption** field unchecked.

    ![unencrypted](img/lab33_unencrypted.jpg)